Instant Pot Sweet Potatoes – Perfect Every Time!

-I had to get creative to keep from getting bored, and I also had to find quick and easy ways to prepare them so I didn’t have a reason to fall off the Whole30 wagon.
+When I have done a Whole30 diet in the past, sweet potatoes satisfied my carb cravings but I had to get creative to keep from getting bored.
+I also had to find quick and easy ways to prepare them so I didn’t have a reason to fall off the Whole30 wagon.

 I’ll admit, I sometimes resort to the microwave to cook sweet potatoes.
 Stab them with a fork, wrap them in paper towel, and they’re ready in about 5 minutes.
 However, that method does tend to dry them out, whereas the Instant Pot will not.